lydiahallie/javascript-questions/README.md

 #### Answer: A

-You can't add properties to a constructor like you can with regular objects.
-If you want to add a feature to all objects at once, you have to use the prototype instead.
-So in this case,
+Adding a method to a constructor function means the method will only be available to new object instances - any old instances won't have the new method.
+If you want a method to be available to all instances then add it to the prototype property instead:

 ```js
 Person.prototype.getFullName = function() {